habom2310/Heart-rate-measurement-using-camera/README.md

 ```
 python GUI.py
 ```
-- In case of plotting graphs,run "graph_plot.py"
+- In case of plotting graphs, run "graph_plot.py"

 # Results
 - TODO: compare with HR data from a PPG device